Balkiska/db_c/README.md

 ## Description

-This project consists of implementing a binary search tree in C to store data from a simulated database using SQL commands (`INSERT`, `SELECT`).
+My name is Balkis( this message is for the teacher ) This project consists of implementing a binary search tree in C to store data from a simulated database using SQL commands (`INSERT`, `SELECT`).
 The data is stored in a binary file on disk and can be manipulated through various operations.

 ## Features